 It seems that your body also adapts to use blood ketones more efficiently the longer you follow a lower carbohydrate diet.
 Most people move beyond the ‘keto adaption’ phase as their bodies learn to use fat more efficiently, and their ketone levels reduce further.

 You can think of BHB as the storage and transport form of ketones.
 Your body converts BHB back to acetoacetate to be used for energy.

-The BHB ketones that you measure simply tells you how much energy you have stored as ketones in your bloodstream.
+The BHB ketones that you measure simply tell you how much energy you have stored as ketones in your bloodstream.
 Unfortunately, it doesn’t tell you anything useful about your ability to burn fat for fuel.
-High blood ketones may mean that you have unused fuel backing up in your bloodstream (which usually not a good thing).
+High blood ketones may mean you have unused fuel backing up in your bloodstream (which is usually not a good thing).